 The pop-up tub drain looks like a bathroom sink pop-up.
 It works similarly to the trip-lever plug because they have the same type of lever on the overflow plate.
 You can raise or lower the lever to seal or drain the water.

 Cleaning the pop-up stopper is a bit complicated.
-You have to remove the stopper and the rocker arm from the drain opening and the rod linkage from the overflow pipe.
+You must remove the stopper and the rocker’s arm from the water drainage opening and the rod linkage from the overflow pipe.

 Tub Strainer

-A tub strainer, unlike the bathtub stoppers on this list, does not keep water in the tub.
-But it catches debris, hair, and small things so they don’t go down the drain and clog it.
-It is made of either plastic or stainless steel mesh.
+A tub strainer, unlike the bathtub stoppers on this list, does not keep water in the tub or shower.
+But it catches debris, hair, and small things, so they don’t clog it down the drain.
+It is made of either plastic, silicone, or stainless steel mesh.

 Trip Lever Bath Drain